KarelSchwab/blog/convert_boolean_to_choice_field.md

 python manage.py makemigrations invite --empty --name copy_rsvp_status_details_to_temp
 ```

 Check your migrations folder in the specified app.
-You should see a migration that looks something like this:
+We should have an empty migration that looks something like this:

 ```python
 from django.db import migrations